welteki/docs.actuated.dev/docs/roadmap.md

 * [ ] Subscription plans delivered by Gumroad
 * [ ] CLI or Portal for reviewing connected agents
+* [ ] Consider alternatives to having the control plane talk to agents over HTTPS, such as long polling and the agent connecting to the control plane.
 * [ ] Automated agent installation and bootstrap
 * [ ] Autoscaling for agents